 - Symptomatic congenital heart disease

-Each of these contain specific criteria for how they should be evaluated, but all must be demonstrated by imaging, tests, or other type of medical documentation.
+Each of these contains specific criteria for evaluating them, but all must be demonstrated by imaging, tests, or another type of medical documentation.
+In addition, this section can evaluate other cardiovascular conditions, including heart attack and heart failure, high cholesterol, hypertension, chest pain, and more.

 Congenital Disorders that Affect Multiple Body Systems

-These listings are divided into two categories:
+These listings in Section 10 of the Blue Book are divided into two categories:

-- All other conditions that affect multiple body systems.
+- All other conditions that affect multiple body systems

 Digestive System